the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Tweak - Enhance accessibility by providing an outline for elements when they are in focus.
+[TEC-4888]

 = [5.1.7] TBD =

 * Fix - Borked UI on the WYZIWIG field in the Additional Content section of the admin display settings.
 [TEC-4861]